Students in Elmhurst’s Department of Education are eligible to apply for a number of special scholarships, including:

 Associated Colleges of Illinois Scholarships

 Because Elmhurst and its Department of Education are active members of the Associated Colleges of Illinois, education majors at Elmhurst are eligible to apply for several financial aid opportunities offered by ACI.
 In addition, the department has successfully partnered with other ACI colleges and universities to support ongoing partnerships between colleges and schools.
 Our teacher education students benefit from the many rich field and professional opportunities supported by the ACI grants.
-Find out more at the Associated College of Illinois web site.
+Find out more at Associated College of Illinois.

 These scholarships were established by John A. and Betty R. Stastny in recognition and memory of the lifelong commitment to excellence in education demonstrated by Raymond L. and Mary F. Whitener.
 In establishing this endowment, the Stastnys also acknowledge the Union Church of Hinsdale, where they and the Whiteners were active members.